PonteIneptique/dts-response-format/collection-api/example1.md

 - "@context" should be
     - extending Hydra
     - providing DC, DCT and DTS namespaces prefix
-- `dts:capabilities` holds three potential keys with URIs as values :
-    - `dts:navigate` which holds a links to the Navigation API route for current object
+- `dts:navigate` holds a links to the Navigation API route for current object (mandatory in children of `member` ?)
-    - `dts:read` which holds a link to the Passage API for the current object
+- `dts:read` holds a link to the Passage API for the current object
-    - `dts:download` which holds a link or a list of links to a downloadable format of the current object
+- `dts:download` holds a link or a list of links to a downloadable format of the current object

 ## Examples